 Cameras have become a larger part of security systems as of late.
 Frontpoint offers both indoor and outdoor cameras so you can catch a thief in the act and collect evidence if a break-in does happen.
 But they also provide a great way to look at your house while your away, monitoring the cleaning people, a handyman or just your pets from anywhere.

 The company also offers a doorbell camera so that you can see whoever is at your door whenever you want.

 The founder of the company, Peter M. Rogers, had a career in the security industry prior to starting Frontpoint.
 He worked for Tyco, a major supplier of security equipment and one of the world’s largest suppliers of CCTVs (Closed Circuit Television) and later as a managing director at a security consulting firm.

-The company started off in the continental United States in 2007 and quickly expanded to Puerto Rico and Canada.
-There are approximate 300 direct-hire employees, most of whom work out their headquarters in Vienna, VA.
+The company started off in the continental United States in 2007 and quickly expanded to Canada.

 Please share with us your reviews, comments and concerns regarding Frontpoint home security.
 We appreciate anything that current and former users have to say about the service, products or any other aspect of the company’s home security program.

 If you have any questions about what was in this review, or anything at all about Frontpoint or home security, please contact us.
 We will do our best to address adequately whatever it is you would like to know.

 |Who it's for||Who It Might Not Be For|

 |People looking for easy self-installation||You don't have cell reception where you live|